CycodeLabs/gh-injection-vuln-demo/README.md

 ## Demos

 As explained in the article, the demos show the possible implications of a malicious attacker that gained control over the build process.
-The vulnerable workflow that we'll use throught he demos is [vuln](.github/workflows/vuln.yml), which will be triggered whenever a new issue is created.
+The vulnerable workflow we'll use through the demos is [vuln](.github/workflows/vuln.yml), which will be triggered whenever a new issue is created.

 ### Demo 1 - Exfiltrating sensitive secrets

-First you need to setup a server that will listen to the exfiltrated secrets on a lab environment.
+First, you must set up a server to listen to the exfiltrated secrets in a lab environment.
 You can use our https://github.com/CycodeLabs/simple-http-logger for that.

 The issue title for the demo: